JinhuaLiang/JinhuaLiang.github.io/_posts/2022-10-01-ladprotonet.md

 ---
 <img src="/assets/images/ladprotonet.jpg" height="400px" width="600px" align="center"/>

-We curated a new, large-scale database for multi-label few-shot audio classification and proposed a label-dependent prototypical networks to exploit the relationship between parent and children classes.
+Sound events cover hundreds of thousands categories in the real world.
+To extend a pretrained model to unfamiliar sound events, few-shot learning is getting an increasing number of interests these years.
+However, most of the existing works still restricted to single-label classification task, which is ill-suited to the practical scenario.

+To overcome these drawbacks, this work firstly curates a new database named FSD-FS for multi-label few-shot audio classification.
+It then explores how to incorporate audio taxonomy in few-shot learning.
+Specifically, this work proposes label-dependent prototypical networks (LaD-protonet) to exploit parent-children relationships between labels.
+Plus, it applies taxonomy-aware label smoothing techniques to boost model performance.
+Experiments demonstrate that LaD-protonet outperforms original prototypical networks as well as other state-of-the-art methods.
+Moreover, its performance can be further boosted when combined with taxonomy-aware label smoothing.

 See more details in the [paper](https://arxiv.org/abs/2212.08952) If you find this paper is helpful, please cite this paper.